adriangortzak/Tellstick-Mqtt-docker-build-with-telldusd/README.md

     password: test2
 ```

-Sensors to send to Mqtt (Optional)
+Sensors that trigger a publish to mqtt broker with its sensor value received by the tellstick (Optional)
 ```yml
 sensor:
   - id: 183